ssonkiya/ssonkiya.github.io/_posts/2018-08-08-Small-Businesses-Make-it-Big.md

 permalink: Small-Businesses-Make-it-Big
 ---

-For my unsupervised NLP project, I decided to take a look at small business and entrepreneurship articles to see if I could identify trends and changes in them over time.
+For my unsupervised Natural Language Processing (NLP) project, I decided to take a look at trends in small business topics over a span of almost 50 years, through the lens of New York Times.

-With a relatively easy to use API, and access to a multitude of articles across decades, New York Times was my newpaper of choice for the project.

-I filtered for articles that matched on keywords of "Entrepreneurship", "Small Business", and "Venture Capitalism" since I they yielded the most results and seemed to encapsulate small businesss.
+With a relatively easy to use API, and access to a multitude of articles across decades, New York Times was the obvious newspaper of choice for the project.
+I filtered for articles that matched on keywords of "Entrepreneurship", "Small Business", and "Venture Capitalism," casting a net wide enough for multiple matches, yet still constraining only to articles that would encapsulate the idea of small business and entrepreneurship.

-Unfortunately, and also, kind of surprisingly, it was incredibly difficult to get a large number of articles.
-NYT doesn't publish many articles with those tags, and in total I parsed about 8,000 articles from 1970 to current.
-Of all of these, there were articles that, though might have been for entrepreneurs, were briefings and overviews about what was going on in the world.
-Since global news was definitely not what I was looking for, and was going to dirty my topic modelling, I threw them out.
-This finally lead me to work with about 5,500 articles.
+Unfortunately, and also, kind of surprisingly, it was incredibly difficult to match on a very large number of articles - in total I parsed about 8,000 articles from 1970 to current.
+Of these, there were articles that, though might have been written for entrepreneurs, were briefings and overviews of global events.
+Since macro related topics were out of scope for the project, I further cleaned my corpus my dropping articles of such content.
+This finally led to a working clean corpus of about 5,500 articles.

-This is what the article distribution by year looked like:
+Article distribution by year looked as the below.
+There were definitely more articles published with entrepreneurship tags in the 2000s compared to before then.

 ![too big](/images/NLP/article_dist.png)

-I felt this unequal distribution plagued me throughout the project.
-I had many more articles in the recent years, than from back then.

-I cleaned by articles with tokenization, and the general preprocessing.
-I used TFIDF with a max_df of 0.4.
-This is just the hyperparameter that seemed to best parse out different topics for me.
+I preprocessed the NYT corpus using standard NLP methods (NLTK tokenization, cleaning data for punctuation, numbers, and stop words, and TF-IDF with max_df of 0.4).

-Running an NMF yielded me these topics:
+Running an NMF model yielded the following topics:

 ![too big](/images/NLP/topic_modelling.png)

-The topic delination seemed to be pretty nice, disregarding what I called the general_business topic.
-This seems to be the catch all topic, since the words definitely didn't describe a topic as strongly as the other groups.
+The topic delineation looked fantastic, and topics were generally easy to identify from the associated words.
+There was a general catch all topic which I called the general_business topic, suggesting further delineation between topics could have been possible.

-I didn't want to classify each document to a topic by using something like max topic weight.
-Instead I looked at the mean percent of topic each article talked about, grouped by year.
+I didn't want to classify each newspaper article to a specific topic, which is often done by using max topic weight.
+Instead I looked at the mean percent of topic each article talked about.
+When grouped in years, this allowed years with a smaller number of articles to still have a decent spread of topics.

+An overview of mean percent topic change over time is below.
 ![too big](/images/NLP/tableau_topic_percent.png)

-What this means, is that in 2015-2018, on average ~30% of articles were about gen_business, and 16% of the articles were related to the silicon_valley topic etc. So you can see an overview of how topics changed over time.
-However, since some topcis can be pretty difficult to examine here, I decided to look at them sepereately as well.
+This says that in 2015-2018, on average ~30% of articles were about general business, and 16% of the articles were related to the Silicon Valley topic, etc.

+Since, some topics can be pretty difficult to examine here, I decided to look at them separately as well.

 ![too big](/images/NLP/female_entrepreneurship.png)

-Female entrepreneurship was a topic I didn't even think about until the NMF model presented it to me.
-And still, I figured the topic would have an upward trend.
-To my chagrin, it almost seemed like a downward slope.
-There was a spike in 1977!
-Why would have this been?
+Female entrepreneurship as a topic didn't cross my mind (unfortunately) until I was presented with it via the NMF modelling (wonders of unsupervised learning!).
+And even then, I assumed that it would be an upward trending topic.
+To my chagrin, the graph has an almost downward trending chart.
+Why was there such a spike in 1977?

-To check the legitmacy of my model, I did some research, and looked into the articles from that time.
-Lo and behold, this is when Carter became President.
-As a proponet of female entrepreneurship, he signed an executive order to expand women's business enterprises.
-Thus the small business administration was providing resources to help women small business owners.
-And there were plenty of articles on this topic!
+To check the legitimacy of my model, I did some research, and looked into the articles from that time.
+Lo and behold, this is when Jimmy Carter became president.
+As a large proponent of female entrepreneurship, he signed an executive order to support the expansion of women lead enterprises.
+Though the executive order was signed in 1979, work towards that goal was well under way by 1977.

 ![too big](/images/NLP/health_insurance.png)

-Here too the chart looked interesting.
-I wanted to check out why there was a spike between 1991 and 1994.
-And after some research, I found out that it was because there was talk to pass universal health care.
+I found the above graph to be interesting as well.
+I wasn't sure why there was a spike between 1991 and 1994.
+After some research, I found out that it was because there was talk to pass universal health care.
 And as such, there was a bunch of commotion around the issue.

 ![too big](/images/NLP/social_media.png)